nov314k/atlas/docs/installing-atlas-on-windows.md

-# Installing Atlas on Windows
+# Installing _Atlas_ on Windows

+Perform the following steps in order to install _Atlas_ on Windows.

 ## Download source code